jshin49/fb-vision-bot/README.md

 4. Give https://yourheroku.herokuapp.com/webhook for your webhook verificaiton URL in the Messenger App settings
 5. Voila :)
-6. Alternatively, you can connect your herokuapp to GitHub, and set it to automatically deploy whenever a commit is made.
+6. Alternatively, you can connect your herokuapp to GitHub, and set it to automatically deploy whenever a commit is made. p.s.
+Add the following url to the buildpack lists on heroku : https://github.com/mojodna/heroku-buildpack-cairo.git

 Or you can simply click